isan26/reqmate/README.md

 # reqmate

-Uncomplicated and extensible HTTP client lib on top of fetch with caching and retry mechanisms.
-It works on browser, nodejs, Bun, etc..
+An uncomplicated and extensible HTTP client library built on top of fetch, equipped with caching and retry mechanisms.
+Suitable for the browser, Node.js, Bun, and more.

 ## Table of Contents